CTEC3905-2022/module-handbook/readme.md

 ## The assignment

+You will create a website of no more than 4 separate pages (4 distinct screen sections for Single-Page Apps) on a topic of your choice (e.g. portfolio, business, interests, game reviews…).
+This can be useful for your future and should demonstrate your knowledge of all three front-end languages.

+- **Weighting:** 100% of module mark
+- **Deadline:** midday Friday 30th April 2021 (week 30)
+- **Feedback:** by midday Wednesday 2nd June 2021 (week 35)
+- **Submission:** URL for your GitHub classroom repository to the [Assignment submission link on Blackboard](https://vle.dmu.ac.uk/webapps/assignment/uploadAssignment?content_id=_4516063_1&course_id=_551514_1&group_id=&mode=cpview)

+### Deliverable

+A private github classroom repository will be created for you.
+This repository is the only way we can see your code and will ultimately be used for the submission so take good care of it.
+Instructions for cloning the repository will be provided, this will give you a basic template for your assignment.

+Over the course of the module, you are encouraged to gradually replace the template with your own evolving code.
+You will be expected to update your code regularly and also to keep the submission repository up-to-date with regular pushes.
+A good guide would be to make a minimum of two or three commits per week, starting as early as possible and running through to the submission date.
+This allows the project team to inspect your code and offer advice but also ensures you generate a commit history commensurate with the marking criteria.

+Note that the deliverable is not simply your final code but the entire history of your development process captured in the git repository.
+It is important that we see your code evolve from a basic first draft through to the final submission.
+Redesigning and refactoring is part of the process, we expect to see changes in markup and redesigns of styles as we introduce new concepts.
+So don't be afraid to commit early and commit often.

+### Submission

+The submission repository URL should be entered via the [Assignment submission link on Blackboard](https://vle.dmu.ac.uk/webapps/assignment/uploadAssignment?content_id=_4516063_1&course_id=_551514_1&group_id=&mode=cpview) before the assignment deadline (30th April, midday).

+Please make sure you **double-check your code repository URL before submitting**.

 **Feedback:** will be given on work in progress during workshop sessions and in written form via the marking rubric for the final assignment, within 20 working days of the deadline.

 **Reminder**: all marks are provisional, subject to moderation, and will be ratified by the June Progress and Awards Board.

 If you need any support or advice on completing this coursework please visit the Student Matters tab on the Faculty of Technology Blackboard page.

-### Summary

-- **Weighting:** 100% of module mark
-- **Deadline:** 12:00 Friday 30th April 2021 (week 30)
-- **Feedback:** by 12:00 Wednesday 2nd June 2021 (week 35)
-- **Submission:** two URLs to the [Assignment submission link on Blackboard](https://vle.dmu.ac.uk/webapps/assignment/uploadAssignment?content_id=_4516063_1&course_id=_551514_1&group_id=&mode=cpview) - GIT repository URL and live pages URL on the module GitHub classroom (URL to follow)

-You will create a website of no more than 4 separate pages or - if a SPA (Single-Page App) - 4 distinct screen sections on a topic of your choice (e.g. portfolio, business, interests, game reviews…).
-This can be useful for your future and should demonstrate your knowledge of all three front-end languages.

-### Deliverable

-1. the project code repository on the module GitHub classroom (URL to follow)
-2. the visible website GitHub page on the module GitHub classroom (URL to follow)

-These two URLs can be entered via the [Assignment submission link on Blackboard](https://vle.dmu.ac.uk/webapps/assignment/uploadAssignment?content_id=_4516063_1&course_id=_551514_1&group_id=&mode=cpview)

-Please make sure you **double-check your code repository and live site URLs before submitting**.

 ### Marking criteria